mrinalkumarjha/MicroserviceWithDotNet/README.md

 # Dependencies of basket api:
 	Microsoft.Extensions.caching.StackExchangeRedis : for communication of redis
+	install this in basket api using package manager :  Install-Package Microsoft.Extensions.caching.StackExchangeRedis

 	Nutonsoft.json : for json parsing

+	update existing package to new
+	Update-Package -ProjectName Basket.API

 # why redis has been choosen for basket api.
 	basket api will store and manage basket and basket item . so to cache basket we will use redis.